'I can do all things with the help of God who strengthens me.' Philippians (4:13)

 Graphics

-Pupils look at their own environment, the buildings in their city and the work of famous architects in order to design and make a model house.
+Pupils look at buildings in their city and around the world.
+They research the work of famous architects and make a model house with a secret storage compartment.
 They develop measuring, folding and cutting skills along with art and illustration skills.
-Pupils develop an understanding of paper and card materials by making 3 dimensional nets
+Pupils improve their understanding of geometrical shapes and the properties of paper and card by making 3 dimensional shapes from nets.

 Year 8 Project: Pop Up Greetings Card

 The course provides students with the opportunity to develop a range of design skills that form the basis of many design careers.
-Students learn how to explore, investigate and test ideas; they are encouraged to take risks.
-Students are asked to develop their own unique ideas from their findings and not to copy and paste from the internet.
-They will study the different areas of graphic design such as typography, illustration and brand identity.
-Students will use traditional methods of design such as pencil, paint and hand drawing techniques alongside the use of computer programs such as Photoshop and PowerPoint.
-Pupils also use printers and scanners to produce their work, they learn about different types of paper and card and they have the use of a wide range of graphics equipment.
+Students learn how to investigate and explore a range of cultural sources and graphic designers.
+They are encouraged to take risks.
+Students are asked to develop ideas from their own observations and photographs and not to copy and paste from the internet or rely on AI.
+They study the different areas of graphic design such as typography, image manipulation, illustration and brand identity.
+Students use traditional methods of design such as pencil, paint, lino printing and hand drawing as well as using computer programs such as Photoshop and PowerPoint.
+Pupils have access to a wide range of graphic art equipment including printers and scanners to produce their work.

-Coursework (60% of the final grade) Portfolio of three projects completed in year 10 and 11.
+Coursework Portfolio = (60% of the final grade) Completed in year 10 and 11.

-Exam Project (40% of the final grade) Exam preparation folder produced over approx. 8-12 weeks.
-This includes one final piece completed in a 10-hour final exam around Easter time in year 11.
+Exam Project Folder = (40% of the final grade) Produced over approx. 8-12 weeks with 10-hour final exam around Easter time in year 11.

 External Graphic Resources